zqianem/vitepress-python-editor/README.md

 # VitePress Python Editor

-A code editor for the Python programming language to be used in a VitePress site.

-Runs Python code locally in the browser and supports Python's `input()`.

-Visit the [documentation site](https://vitepress-python-editor.netlify.app/) for more info.
+Visit the [docs site](https://vitepress-python-editor.netlify.app/) for live demos and more info.

 ## Developing